-In my 25+ years of enabling a multitude of business leaders to lead successful and sustainable change, I have discovered that extraordinary leaders possess three core, critical skills:
+In my 25+ years of enabling business leaders to lead successful and sustainable change, I have discovered that extraordinary leaders possess three core, critical skills:

-- 1. The ability to deliver results - 2.
+- 1. The ability to deliver sustainable results - 2.
 The ability to influence, motivate and empower people (Emotional Intelligence) - 3.
 The ability to build extraordinary leadership teams